Martinsos/aoc-2023-haskell-template/README.md

 loaded for you and you can easily run any function, this is great for debugging and testing, or even normal running.
 You can just type `day01` and run it that way.
 Type `:r` to reload upon changes in the code.

-## Adding new Day

-When solving a new Day, lets say Day 17, there are a couple of things you need to set up:
-1. Create a new file: `src/Day17.hs`.
-Inside it, make sure to update its module name to `Day17`.
-2. Add this module to `aoc2023.cabal` file, under `other-modules`, as `Day17`.
-3. Add corresponding input text file to `data/` if needed, e.g. `data/day17-input.txt`.
-4. In `src/Main.hs`, import `Day17` and add it to the code.

 ## Project config